liviucotfas/ase-web-and-cloud-applications-security/2 - HelloWorld - Models, Forms, Model Binding, Validation.md

 >A single controller class can define multiple action methods, and the convention is to group related actions together in the same controller.

 1. One of the goals of our app is to include an RSVP form.
 Let's define an action method that can receive requests for that form.
-Add the `RsvpForm` action listed bellow to the `HomeController`.
+Add the `RsvpForm` action listed below to the `HomeController`.

     ```C#
     public IActionResult RsvpForm()